onflow/flow-go/ledger/README.md

 ### binary Merkle trie
 A **binary Merkle trie** in this context is defined as a compact version of binary Merkle tree, providing exact same functionality but doesn't explicitly store empty nodes.
 Formally, a node is empty:
 * the node is an empty leaf node (see definition above)
-* an interior node is defined to be empty, if its two children are empty.
+* an interim node is defined to be empty, if its two children are empty.

 ![binary partial trie image](/ledger/docs/trie_update.gif?raw=true "binary partial trie")